Full Stack Developer - Role, Responsibilities & Hiring Guide (2022)

 Some common backend languages are Ruby, PHP, Java, Net, and Python.
 A thorough understanding of one or more of these languages is needed for developers to work on the back-end of web applications/software.

-Full-stack development requires meticulous execution with an eye for details.
-The ability to structure codes, categorize files, structure data in databases, and perform necessary computational tasks are what separates exceptional full-stack developers from their peers.
+Full-stack development requires meticulous execution with an eye for detail.
+The ability to structure codes, categorize files, structure data in databases, and perform necessary computational tasks is what separates exceptional full-stack developers from their peers.

 A full-stack developer worth his/her salt should be adept in all the various processes required to store data in a database for seamless retrieval later on.